Why Most Periodontal Disease Treatment Methods Fail

 Are you experiencing any of those symptoms?
 If so, then you have gum disease!

 Pay close attention to the following, unsettling information…

 Research Studies Reveal Dangerous Links

-Can gum disease really cause heart attacks and strokes?
+Can it really cause heart attacks and strokes?
 It may seem far fetched, but the answer is—YES!
 Decades of landmark, research studies have proven undeniable links between gum disease and cardiovascular disease and strokes.
-And that’s not all.
-Gum disease, also known as periodontal disease, can complicate even more health problems including:

 - Metabolic Syndrome